-CVE-2026-24882 is a stack-based buffer overflow in GnuPG before 2.5.17 affecting tpm2daemon, the helper process used for cryptographic operations when private keys are stored in a TPM.
+CVE-2026-24882 is a stack-based buffer overflow in GnuPG before version 2.5.17 affecting tpm2daemon, the helper process used for cryptographic operations with TPM-backed private keys.
 The flaw occurs during handling of the PKDECRYPT command for TPM-backed RSA and ECC keys.
-Other GnuPG components communicate with tpm2daemon over the local Assuan IPC socket.
-During a PKDECRYPT request, tpm2daemon copies attacker-supplied ciphertext into fixed-size TPM work buffers without properly validating the ciphertext length.
-If the supplied ciphertext exceeds the TPM buffer size, the copy operation writes past the end of a stack buffer and corrupts adjacent stack memory.
-The vulnerable condition affects both supported TPM decrypt paths, tpm2_rsa_decrypt and tpm2_ecc_decrypt.
+During a PKDECRYPT request, attacker-controlled ciphertext is copied into fixed-size TPM work buffers without proper length validation.
+If the supplied ciphertext exceeds the expected buffer size, the copy operation writes past the end of a stack buffer and corrupts adjacent stack memory.
+The vulnerable condition affects both TPM decrypt paths, including RSA and ECC handling, and can lead to process crash or potentially code execution within the tpm2daemon process.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.